 Elizabeth collapsed to the ground, heaving and retching as she rolled about.
 She’d become a regular, old and powerless woman.

 “I’m sorry mother.
 But if you cannot respect your magic and use it for good.
-Then you can never weld it again.”
+Then you can never wield it again.”
 Alyssa cast the crystal into the cauldron.
 “Relego magicae!”

 Scott saw the cauldron cease to exist.
 Then he was stood in the cobbled alley beside Elm Hill once more.
 “Bloody hell!
 I need to drink less coffee in the morning,” he breathed.